JohnnyCarlo/guanqiaoqu.github.io/_pages/markdown.md

 * Sep 2019 – Mar 2021
 * Supervisor: Chenguang He, Lin Ma, Liang Ye, Shuai Han, Weixiao Meng
 * Details
-  * Made the network interface card into Ad Hoc networks by using AODV routing protocol.
+  * Made the network interface card into ad hoc networks by using AODV routing protocol.
   * Developed a program based on UDP protocol and socket interface to extend the simple case to the general case.
   * Simulated the hop counts and delays when multiple virtual nodes communicate.
   * Tools: Linux, C++